 To accomplish great things we must first dream, then visualize, then plan… believe… act!
 Alfred A. Montapert.

-I stress that you should never confuse the importance of positive thinking with those who preach that we can change or recreate the real world through our thoughts alone.
+I really want to stress that you should never confuse the importance of a good self-esteem and positive thinking with those who preach that we can change or recreate the real world through our thoughts alone.
+In other words, you can begin to attract success and happiness by visualizing what you want to achieve, picturing yourself in a successful situation, etc.

-Let me be very clear on this very important point, this is a false illusion without any theoretical or statistical results to support it.
+Let me be very clear on this very important point, this is an advise without any theoretical, experimental, or statistical results to support it.
 It could be an empowering and useful tool, but it could also be a damaging tool because reality strikes without mercy!
-That’s fake Psychology!
+That’s fake and dangerous!

 What do you need to do in order to change reality?
 Do you really believe that this is possible?
-Just by thinking, visualizing yourself, and changing your attitude, you can achieve wealth, fame, and success.
+Just by thinking or visualizing yourself rich, happier, being fitter, or doing something, you can achieve wealth, fame, and success.
 No, this is not true!

-It is an individualist assumption that disables us as a society to take coordinated actions against injustice and social inequality.
+It is an individualist assumption that disables us as individuals and as a society to take coordinated actions against injustice and social inequality.

-We must think ambitiously about our aspirations and projects, but we also have to be realistic, know our socio-economic and political environment, our capabilities, true potential, and limitations.
+We must think ambitiously about our dreams, purpose, goals, and projects, but we also have to be realistic, know our socio-economic and political environment, our capabilities, true potential, and limitations.

-Besides, we need to break these goals down, create an effective action plan, and have the willpower, determination, and courage to make it happen.
-Success also relies on other people’s cooperation and you cannot control this variable as much as you wish (effective communication skills are essential).
+Besides, we need to break these goals down into manageable steps, create an effective and realistic action plan, and develop the willpower, determination, and self-discipline to make it happen.
+Success also relies on other people’s cooperation and you cannot control this variable as much as you wish even though effective communication skills are essential and can make wonders.

-It is important to note that there are a lot of useful variables within this “fake” approach.
-For example, if you think you are going to fail an exam, have a bad day, or enjoy a party, typically you will.
+It is important to note that there are a lot of useful and positive variables within this approach.
+For example, if you think you are going to fail/pass an exam, have a bad/good day, or enjoy/get bored at a party, typically you will.
 It is a self-fulfilling prophecy.
-Your expectations that you will experience a particular outcome change your behavior, which shapes the way others see and interact with you.
-In turn, others provide the feedback and approval that you have set yourself up to get, which serves to reinforce your original belief and show that you were absolutely right.
+Your expectations that you will experience a particular outcome are likely to change your attitude and behavior, which shapes the way others see and interact with you.
+As a consequence, others will provide you the feedback and approval or disapproval that you have set yourself up to get, which serves to reinforce your original belief and show that you were absolutely right.

 It is also true that not everyone can win a million dollars on the lottery, be renowned actors or actresses, world-class athletes, millionaire CEOs, etc. Therefore, there is a compromise to be made.
-A middle ground between the importance of motivation, thinking big, being positive and optimistic, believing in ourselves, and reality.
-An equilibrium is needed between our hard and persevering work and the collaboration and compromise of others.
+A middle ground between the importance of motivation, good self-esteem, thinking big, being positive and optimistic, believing in ourselves, and reality.
+An equilibrium is needed between our hard and persevering work and the collaboration and input from others.

-Certainly, many of us think that there are intermediate positions.
-We accept some areas of our reality as inevitable, but we also give our choices, thoughts, and actions great importance.
+Certainly, many of us think that there are intermediate positions and arguments.
+We need to accept some areas of our reality as inevitable, but we also give our choices, thoughts, attitudes, and actions great importance and power to change something or create what we want.
 We want to squeeze life and get the most out of ourselves in an endless cycle of self-improvement, in a constant struggle to change what is not right, convenient, or fair.

 Sometimes we can do nothing by ourselves, we need people to help us make things happen.
 However, we can work together to change the world and make it a better place.